checkly/docs.checklyhq.com/site/content/learn/headless/basics-performance.md

 ### Chrome DevTools for performance

-The Chrome DevTools Protocol offers many great performance tools for us to leverage together with Puppeteer and Playwright.
+The Chrome DevTools Protocol offers many great performance tools for us to leverage together with Playwright and Puppeteer.

 One important example is network throttling, through which we can simulate the experience of users accessing our page with different network conditions.